 In response to this growing workload, the Resident Education Committee in Anatomic Pathology recommended redesign of each of the surgical pathology rotations to create two paths for specimens through the department: one path involving the residents, and one by-passing the resident, so that resident workloads remain reasonable.
-This process is complex and is currently underway.
-The Education Committee has developed guidelines for rotation directors to use in the redesign process.
+This process is currently underway.
+The Education Committee also developed guidelines for rotation directors to use in the redesign process.
 They are:

 - Residents must be directly and actively involved in all aspects of the real-time evaluation of active cases within the department.

 - It is not necessary for a resident to be involved in every case that comes through the department; however, guidelines need to be in place to ensure adequate exposure to neoplastic as well as non-neoplastic lesions specific to each specialty service.
-Typically, residents should be involved with all malignant resections (up to a reasonable volume limit).
+Typically, residents should be involved with all malignant resections.

 - Residents should be fully responsible for all cases they gross in until they are signed out with the attending.
 Residents are expected to be able to converse intelligently about their cases with the attending pathologist as well as residents and clinicians in other departments.
 Therefore, residents must routinely be given time to preview slides on all cases they gross in BEFORE taking them to signout.
 Residents must accomplish this in a timely fashion to prevent delays in the care of the patients.
 Previewing should include writing up the case, correcting the paperwork, pulling relevant prior material, and reading about the cases as appropriate.
 Exceptions may occur at the time of change in rotation, in which case a resident leaving a surgical service may sign-over a case to the resident coming on to the service.